TheSighing/chimera/README.md

 Parse and clean the text to remove the reference numbers

+Classify some of the normally occuring delinations for sections on wiki page

 get images from wiki and apply context to them

 def see_also() => makes a whole set of related thhings to the topic chosen